[Tweeters] County Year List Project updated through August [WA Birder]

-This update, coming at the end of August and as Fall Migration was just beginning, is less ’stable’ in timing that some of the other updates - some migrants might show up just a little earlier or later and bend the numbers - nevertheless, it is interesting to see where things stand.
+This update, coming at the end of August and as Fall Migration is ongoing, is less ’stable’ in timing that some of the other updates - some migrants might show up just a little earlier or later and bend the numbers - nevertheless, it is interesting to see where things stand.

 Here’s how things look compared with recent years:

 We’ve tallied 372 species statewide as of the end of August in 2021.
 That’s six below last year at this point, 4 better than 2019’s total.

 For Western WA, our 340 total is 4 lower than last year, but the same as our count in 2019.